The Ding-Frenkel Isomorphism Theorem for two-parameter quantum affine algebra $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$: Introduction

 \textbf{1.3}\; The main goal of this paper is to establish the Ding-Frenkel Isomorphism Theorem for the two-parameter quantum affine algebra $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$.
-To this end, we proceed in three main steps.
+To this end, we proceed in four main steps.

-First, we obtain the explicit formula of the basic braided $R$-matrix in Theorem \ref{main theorem}.
+Firstly, we obtain the explicit formula of the basic braided $R$-matrix in Theorem \ref{main theorem}.
 Next we provide an intuitive proof of the Ding-Frenkel Isomorphism Theorem in the finite case in Theorem \ref{thm FRTISO}.
 One key tool here is the distribution law of the two distinct sets of Lyndon bases within the $L^+$-matrix, see Theorem \ref{thm Lyn}.

-Second, we derive two distinct spectral-parameter-dependent $R$-matrices (\ref{Rz 1}) \& (\ref{Rz 2}) from our basic braided $R$-matrix of $U_{r, s}(\mathfrak{so}_{2n+1})$, via the Yang-Baxterization procedure developed by Ge et al. Both of them satisfy QYBE (\ref{spectral qybe}) since the braid group representation induced by the basic braided $R$-matrix admits the Birman-Wenzl-Murakami algebraic structure (\cite{CGeX CMP1991,GeWX1991}).
-However, only one of them satisfies the intertwining property with respect to the evaluation representation of $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$, as shown in Propositions \ref{prop intert} and \ref{prop nonintert}.
-Indeed, the Gauss decomposition, which has played a key role in the $RLL$ realization, has deep connection with the evaluation representation, see \cite{JingLM JMP 2020,JingLM SIGMA 2020}.
+Secondly, we derive two distinct spectral-parameter-dependent braided $R$-matrices (\ref{Rz 1}) and (\ref{Rz 2}) from the basic braided $R$-matrix of $U_{r,s}(\mathfrak{so}_{2n+1})$ via the Yang-Baxterization procedure developed by Ge \emph{et al.} \cite{CGeX CMP1991,GeWX1991}.
+(The construction of spectral-parameter-dependent braided $R$-matrices dates back to Bazhanov-Jimbo \cite{Bazhanov87,Jimbo 1986}, and was further developed in the context of integrable systems by Reshetikhin \cite{Res87}).
+Both of them satisfy the QYBE (\ref{spectral qybe}), as the braid group representation induced by the basic braided $R$-matrix admits the Birman-Wenzl-Murakami algebraic structure.

+Although the Yang-Baxterization produces several braided spectral-parameter-dependent $R$-matrices, the requirement that the braided spectral $R$-matrix acts as an intertwiner for tensor products of finite-dimensional representations imposes strong constraints, namely, obeying the exchange condition of scattering and evolution.
+In particular, for generic spectral parameters, such intertwiners are unique up to scalar, which singles out a distinguished spectral braided $R$-matrix, in the spirit of Jimbo’s construction \cite{Jimbo 1986}.

+From a representation-theoretic viewpoint, this uniqueness reflects that spectral-parameter-dependent intertwiners are naturally defined on minimal affinizations \cite{Chari 1995} of finite-dimensional modules.
+In our situation, we consider the minimal affinization of the first fundamental representation of finite type.
+Among the spectral braided $R$-matrices obtained via Yang-Baxterization, only one is compatible with the intertwining property (see Propositions \ref{prop intert} and \ref{prop nonintert}).

+Thirdly, using the spectral parameter $R$-matrix we chosen, we derive the commutation relations of the generators in the $RLL$ realization stated in Theorem \ref{thm relations}.
+We then construct a homomorphism $\Phi_{r,s}$ between the Drinfeld and $RLL$ realizations, see Definition \ref{def phirs}.